postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/interceptor.md

     * **[MacOS-only]**Node(>v6.0.0) should be installed and available at `/usr/local/node` or `/usr/local/bin/node`, or you have the environment variable `NVM_BIN` set.
     * Install bridge for [MacOS](https://go.pstmn.io/interceptor-bridge-macos)/[Linux](https://go.pstmn.io/interceptor-bridge-linux).
     * Run the script ``install_host.sh``.
-    * After executing the script check the following items:
+    * After executing the script, check the following items:
         1. Verify  `InterceptorBridge` file exists in this path ``$HOME/.postman``.
         2. Verify the manifest file ``com.postman.postmanapp.json`` is present at `~/Library/ApplicationSupport/Google/Chrome/NativeMessagingHosts` for MacOs or `~/.config/google-chrome/NativeMessagingHosts` for Linux.
 Check that it has the correct extension ID ``aicmkgpgakddgnaphhhpliifpcfhicfo``, and the correct path ``$HOME/.postman`` to the executable file `InterceptorBridge`.